aissam-out/chatbot/whatsapp/README.md

 **(2)** The bot comes up with the logo of Twilio instead of yours.

 This is due to the fact that we used the Twilio sandbox and the number we were provided with is not ours.
-However, Twilio offers you the possibility to own a number and consequently get rid of the aforementionned problems.
+However, Twilio offers you the possibility to own a number and consequently get rid of the aforementioned problems.
 To do so, here are the steps you need to follow :

 **Step 1 :** Buy a [Twilio number](https://www.twilio.com/console/phone-numbers/search)